Isabele Taliaferro Spiller

 Isabele Taliaferro Spiller (née Taliaferro; March 18, 1888 – May 14, 1974) was an African-American school co-founder, music educator, and performer.

 Early life

 Isabele Spiller was born Cary Isabele Taliaferro on March 17, 1888, in Abingdon, Virginia, the elder of two daughters born to Granville L. Taliaferro, a minister, and Josephine Outlaw Taliaferro.
 She was educated in Philadelphia public schools, and received her first musical instruction from her mother.
 She regularly attended concerts at various venues around Philadelphia, including Wanamaker's Department Store, the Academy of Music, St. Peter Claver's Church, and Willow Grove Park.
 She played organ, piano, and mandolin in the Taliaferro family orchestra, for which her mother played guitar, as well as playing piano at her father's church.
 Isabele graduated from Girls Commercial High School, before gaining a teaching certificate from the New England Conservatory of Music in Boston, as well as studying at the Juilliard School of Music.
-She received further musical training from Azalia Hackley and Melville Charlton, in voice and theory respectively.
+She received further musical training from Emma Azalia Hackley and Melville Charlton, in voice and theory respectively.